scionproto/scion/doc/PathPolicy.md

 **ISD**, **AS** and **IF** indepedently.
 If the **AS** identifier is set to _0_, the **IF** identifier must also be set to _0_.

+If a tail elements in an IFP are 0, they can be omitted.
+See the following examples for details.

 Examples:

 -   Match interface _2_ of AS _1-ff00:0:133_: `1-ff00:0:133#2`